yottatsa/ownopenidserver/README.md

 Before starting using this server as your main provider, probably you'd like to play with it a little.

-So, make sure that all three mentioned dependenices are installed and then type
+So, make sure that all mentioned dependenices are installed and then type

-    cd ownopenid
+    cd openidserver
-    python ./ownopenid.py
+    python ./openidserver.py

 Thanks to web2py leverage, the server will be launched with default settings on a port 8080 listening all your interfaces.